ryandotsmith/amzn-ship/README.md

 ### Setup
 **Synopsis:** Idempotentaly create resources in AWS region.

 There are a few AWS requirements that need to be satisfied before using AMZN-ship.
+Setup will create the following resources if they do not exist:

 1. Security Group
 2. Key Pair
 3. IAM instance profile with S3 read access
+4. ASG, Launch Config, and ELB

+NOTE: The application deployed on the instances should expose an http endpoint `/health` on port 8000, which will be used by the ELB to determine instance health.

 The setup script takes 2 arguments: